U.S. officials purge biosafety board in midst of anthrax crisis

 The action, first reported on Science magazine’s website, came two days after federal health officials released details of an investigation of the mishandling of anthrax samples by scientists at the U.S. Centers for Disease Control and Prevention (CDC).

-That probe turned up numerous safety breaches at CDC, igniting concerns about how scientists at the agency and nationwide handle dangerous microbes.
+That probe turned up additional safety breaches at CDC that have ignited new concerns about how scientists at the agency and nationwide handle dangerous microbes.
 In one newly disclosed incident, CDC scientists contaminated samples of low-pathogenic bird flu viruses with a highly pathogenic strain and in March shipped them to a Department of Agriculture lab, where the viruses promptly killed all the chickens exposed to them.

-On Wednesday, a subcommittee of the House Energy and Commerce Committee is scheduled to hold a hearing on the CDC’s biosafety lapses.
+On Wednesday, a U.S. House of Representatives subcommittee is scheduled to hold a hearing on the CDC’s biosafety lapses.

-“Add these to the long list of questions we have about how biosecurity is being managed,” said Committee Chairman Fred Upton, a Michigan Republican.
-“Why hasn’t the panel met in years, and why is now the time to dismiss nearly half the experts on this panel tasked with advising the administration on biosecurity?”

-In the Sunday night email from NIH, which was reviewed by Reuters, Groesch wrote that she “wanted to tell you that a new slate of NSABB members has been approved as your replacements, and thus your service on the board is ending.”
+In the Sunday night email from NIH, a copy of which was reviewed by Reuters, Groesch wrote that she “wanted to tell you that a new slate of NSABB members has been approved as your replacements, and thus your service on the board is ending.”

 “This may come as welcome news!” she wrote, adding that the departing members “will be missed.”